interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 When a crypto-condition is submitted to an implementation, this implementation MUST verify that it will be able to process a fulfillment with a payload of size maxFulfillmentLength plus any additional encoding bytes.

-### Subtypes

-It must be possible to verify that all types used in a crypto-condition are supported (including the types and subtypes of any sub-crypto-conditions) even if the fulfillment is not available yet.
-Therefore, all compound conditions popluate a bitmap to indicate the set of types and subtypes of all sub-crypto-conditions.
-The subtypes field is only used in the compound conditions (THRESHOLD-SHA-256 and PREFIX-SHA-256), for simple conditions this field should be an empty string.

-Implementations that encounter a condition with any of the simple types (PREIMAGE-SHA-256, RSA-SHA-256 or ED25519) and a sutypes field that is not an emtpty string MUST reject the condition.

-The field is encoded as a variable length octet string.
-It specifies the set of types an implementation must support in order to be able to successfully validate the fulfillment of this condition.
-This is the set of types and subtypes of the top-level condition and all sub-crypto-conditions, recursively.

-Each bit in the bitmap represents a type.
-The list of known types is the IANA-maintained [Crypto-Condition Type Registry](#crypto-conditions-type-registry) and the bit corresponding to each type is the bit at position X where X is the type ID of the type.
-The presence of one of more sub-crypto-conditions of a specific type is indicated by setting the numbered bit corresponding to the type ID of that type.

-For example, a compound condition that contains an ED25519 crypto-condition as a sub-crypto-condition will set the bit at position 4.

-Bits are numbered from the least significant bit of the first byte (position 0) to the most significant bit (position 7) and then again from the least significant bit of the next byte (position 8) to the most significant bit (position 15) an so on for all bytes in the bitmap.

-#### Examples

-The following bitmap indicates the presence of the subtypes PREIMAGE-SHA-256 (type number 0) and RSA-SHA-256 (type number 3)

-    Hex
-    1
-    0x09

-    Binary
-    7       0
-    0000 1001

-The following bitmap indicates the presence of the subtype ED25519 (type number 4)

-    Hex
-    1
-    0x10

-    Binary
-    7       0
-    0001 0000

-The following bitmap indicates the presence of an unknown subtype with type number 10.

-    Hex
-    1    2
-    0x00 0x04

-    Binary
-    7       0  15       8
-    0000 0000   0000 0100

 ## Fulfillment {#fulfillment-format}

 Like conditions, the binary encoding of fulfillments is dependant on their type.